Supreme-Ed/brick-breaker-2p/PRD.md

 This document outlines the requirements and specifications for Brick Breaker 2P, a modern multiplayer reimagining of the classic brick breaker arcade game.
 The game features two-player competitive gameplay, power-ups, multiple control methods, and AI opponents.

 ### 1.2 Product Overview
 Brick Breaker 2P is a web-based game that allows players to compete against each other or AI opponents in a vertically mirrored playing field.
 Each player controls a paddle and attempts to break bricks while preventing balls from crossing their boundary.
 The game includes various power-ups, multiple brick patterns, and different control schemes to accommodate player preferences.
+It utilizes the Matter.js physics engine for realistic interactions.

 ### 1.3 Target Audience
 - Casual gamers looking for quick, engaging gameplay sessions